GabrielSCabrera/BanterBot/docs/index.rst

    # Setting `greet` to True instructs BanterBot to initiate the converstion.
 Otherwise, the user must initiate.
    interface.run(greet=True)

-There are several ready-to-go characters in the ``characters`` directory, which is included in the package repository.

 Chat Logs
 ---------